D355I/Kaggle-Titanic-AI-Model/README.md

 First Attempt at Modeling the Infamous Titanic Dataset from Kaggle

 This represents my initial foray into using artificial intelligence for data science.
-I’m excited to apply machine learning techniques to this classic dataset and explore its insights.
+I used Tensorflow and Keras machine learning techniques for this classic dataset.